-Children who go missing from education, particularly on repeat occasions, is a potential indicator of a range of safeguarding possibilities.
+Children who go missing from education, particularly on repeat occasions, is a potential indicator of a range of safeguarding possibilities which are a potential indicator of abuse or neglect, including sexual exploitation, FGM, forced marriage or travelling to conflict zones.
+Academy staff will be alert to these safeguarding concerns when a student is regularly absent or goes missing for an extended period, including on repeat occasions.
 The Academy's procedures for unauthorised absence and for dealing with children who go missing from education are including in the Academy's attendance policy.
 Further detail can also be found at Appendix 1 of this policy.